UdayrajJhala/AlgoHub/README.md

 # AlgoHub

 AlgoHub is a platform for practicing Data Structures and Algorithms (DSA).
-It allows users to solve problems, execute code in C++ and Java, and visualize algorithms like DFS, BFS, and Dijkstra’s.
+It allows users to solve problems, execute code in C++ and Java, and visualize algorithms like sorting, DFS, BFS, and Dijkstra’s.
 The platform provides real-time code execution through a self-hosted Judge0 instance on AWS EC2 and tracks user progress.

 ## Live at
 https://alg0hub.vercel.app